 Although the London and South Western Railway had arrived at Devonport in 1876 it had used running powers over the South Devon and Tavistock Railway Company's line to get into Plymouth and thus its only real bit of track was from Devonport Junction, on the Great Western main line, into Devonport Station, where it terminated.
 A branch line to Stonehouse Pool was started in 1876 and terminated at Richmond Walk.
 The following year it was completed under the authority of the Stonehouse Pool Improvement Act of July 13th 1876.
 It would appear that it was not opened for traffic until March 1st 1886, however, and then only to goods traffic.
 Passenger-carrying came much later with the advent of the ocean terminal.

-The second railway line was built by the Plymouth, Devonport and South-Western Junction Railway Company to give the London and South Western Railway its own route from Lydford Station through Tavistock, Bere Alston, Bere Ferris, Saint Budeaux, and Ford, to enter Devonport Station from the western end through two huge tunnels under Devonport itself.
+The second railway line was built by the Plymouth, Devonport and South-Western Junction Railway Company to give the London and South Western Railway its own route from Lydford Station through Tavistock, Bere Alston, Bere Ferrers, Saint Budeaux, and Ford, to enter Devonport Station from the western end through two huge tunnels under Devonport itself.
 When it was opened in 1890 Devonport became a through station.
 In 1898 the village of Tamerton Foliot was provided with a station and a number of halts were added in 1906 when a suburban service was introduced.
+In March 1908 the Bere Alston and Calstock Light Railway, formerly the East Cornwall Mineral Railway, was joined to the main line at Bere Alston Station after it was extended across the Calstock Viaduct to the Devon side of the river Tamar.
 In 1923 the line became part of the Southern Railway and upon nationalisation in 1948, it became the Southern Region of British Railways.